codefordallas/Coding_Standards/README.md

 Once the code is ready, open a merge request, and post a link to it in the Discord.

-Add an @Core Team Admins, to get the attention for review.
+Add an `@Core Team Admins`, to get the attention for review.

 If you have problems, first install [Git Credential Manager](https://github.com/GitCredentialManager/git-credential-manager/blob/main/README.md)